 The remaining examination will be guided by the history.
 A full gastroenterological examination may be required.
 If the patient has odynophagia, examination of the neck and throat may be necessary.
 You may also wish to check for any abdominal organomegaly and palpate for lymph nodes.

 It is important to weigh the patient and calculate a body mass index (BMI).
 Compare this with any previous values in their records.
 If performing the examination remotely, ask whether the patient, or a relative or carer, can provide an updated BMI using a BMI calculator.

 Further investigations include:

-- Helicobacter pylori stool antigen (if evidence of dyspepsia)
+- Helicobacter pylori stool antigen, if there is evidence of dyspepsia

-Reflux disease is associated with loss of appetite and if this is of new onset in patients over the age of 55 years, then urgent endoscopy may be necessary.
+Reflux disease is associated with loss of appetite.
+If this is of new onset in patients >55 years, urgent endoscopy may be necessary.

-Lower GI investigations may be required to exclude malignancy.
-If malignancy is suspected refer under the two-week rule.
+Lower gastrointestinal investigations may be required to exclude malignancy.3 If malignancy is suspected, refer under the two-week rule.